No matter where you live, you probably see people making money in strange ways all the time.

 These are just a few suggestions for ways to make quick cash anywhere, so keep in mind that your idea could be the best one out there, and could make you more money than you imagined.

-If you’re looking for fast cash from odd jobs, the best results come from trial and error – don’t be afraid to fail at something and start fresh with something new.
+If you’re looking for fast cash from odd jobs, the best results come from trial and error.